MxMarz/skill-building-1/README.md

 # sgwsbp1-92942919
-Project: Space Guide WEB_V1,
+- Project: Space Guide WEB_V1
-Author: MxMarz,
+- Author: MxMarz
-Type: Skill Building,
+- Type: Skill Building
-Date: 11/19/21
+- Date: 11/19/21

 Description
 👋 Hello, this is one of many skill building projects I'll upload to GitHub to keep track of what I've learned, things I could improve upon, and other things.
 Some of these projects in the "Skill Building" category are either public or private, really depends.